IamCodebreaker/react-native-env-setup.sh/README.md

 ## >>**What the script does:**
->Installs Homebrew if it’sxx not already installed.
+>Installs Homebrew if it’s not already installed.
 >Installs Xcode Command Line Tools and accepts the Xcode license agreement.
 >Installs Android Studio using Homebrew.
 >Installs Node.js and Watchman using Homebrew.